flow-php/flow/README.md

 ## Building blocks

 * DataFrame - Lazy data processing frame.
-* Rows - Immutable colllection of `Row` objects.
+* Rows - Immutable collection of `Row` objects.
 * Row - Immutable, strongly typed collection of `Entry` objects.
 * Entry - Immutable, strongly typed object representing cell in a row.
 * **E**xtractor (Reader) - Memory safe, Data Source returning \Generator, yielding `Rows` to the `Pipeline`
 * **T**ransformer - Data transformer receiving and returning `Rows` (in most cases transformer), one instance of `Rows` at once.
 * **L**oader (Writer) - Memory safe representation of Data Sink, responsibility of Loader is to write `Rows` into destination storage, one at time.
-* Pipeline - Interface representing ETL process, each received `Rows` instanced is pased through all `Pipes`, also responsible for error handling.
+* Pipeline - Interface representing ETL process, each received `Rows` instanced is passed through all `Pipes`, also responsible for error handling.
 * Pipe - Loader of Transformer instance existing in `Pipes` collection.

 ### Supported PHP versions